Join our team

 The following tertiary qualifications would be useful for an SPCA animal attendant, vet nurse or animal ambulance drivers:

-- National Certificate in Veterinary Nursing
+- New Zealand Diploma in Veterinary Nursing (Level 6)

 The best part of my job as an animal care attendant is watching the animals in my care get better each day.
 From healing limbs, to gaining weight, seeing them start to thrive is the most rewarding feeling in the world.
 My job is extremely varied as well and every day comes with a new set of challenges to face.